-- 1. The pathways in the North Campus Area are largely undeveloped.
-Refer to the North Campus Conditional Use Permit and the Campus Physical Framework Vision Project (2016) for additional information.

-- 2. Refer to the University Street

-Feasibility Study (2012) and the

-Campus Physical Framework

-Vision Project (2016) for additional

-information about the potential

-expansion of the open-space

-framework in the Esslinger Hall

-and Mac Court area.

-- 3. The open-space framework in the outer portions of the East Campus Area are largely undeveloped.
+- 1. Refer to the University Street Feasibility Study (2012) and the Campus Physical Framework Vision Project (2016) for additional information about the potential expansion of the open-space framework in the Esslinger Hall and Mac Court area. - 2.
+The open-space framework in the outer portions of the East Campus Area are largely undeveloped.
 Refer to the Development Policy for the East Campus Area, the East Campus Open Space Framework Study (2004), and the Campus Physical Framework Vision Project (2016) for additional information.